ranimeshehata/Connect-4-AI-Agent/README.md

 # Connect-4-AI-Agent

 ## Overview
-This project implements an AI agent to play **Connect 4** using advanced search algorithms and heuristics.
+This project implements an AI agent to play **Connect 4** using advanced search algorithms and heuristics with a GUI built using **Tkinter**.
 The AI is designed to simulate competitive gameplay with efficient decision-making, utilizing minimax-based techniques enhanced by optimizations like alpha-beta pruning and caching.

 ---